-A quick and tasty ramen noodle stir-fry that packs in layers of flavor.
-Use frozen vegetables and ground chicken (or your choice of meat or vegetarian protein) for the ultimate easy pantry meal.
+A quick and tasty chicken dinner recipe that combines ground chicken stir-fried with ramen noodles, frozen vegetables and a savory sauce.
+Use frozen vegetables and ground chicken (or your choice of meat or vegetarian protein) for the ultimate convenient pantry meal.

-Everyone in my house gets REALLY happy when they see this chicken ramen noodle and veggie stir-fry on the stovetop.
+Everyone in my house gets REALLY happy when they see this ground chicken stir-fry on the stovetop.

 In this easy-to-make recipe, you end up with perfectly cooked noodles in a savory sauce, each bite studded with chicken and colorful vegetables.

 It’s the best of both worlds: taste and convenience in one quick dish.
 Yes, it’s an all-in-one-bowl kind of meal — you have to admit that is always a win-win.

 While ramen noodles are traditionally an ingredient in Japanese-style soups, I came up with an instant ramen hack to make this a stir-fry instead.